What’s acute stress

 - psychiatric education to teach you about your disorder

-- cognitive behavioral therapy, which may increase recovery speed prevent ASD from turning into PTSD
+- cognitive behavioral therapy (CBT), which may increase recovery speed and prevent ASD from turning into PTSD

 - exposure-based therapies

 the long-term outlook?